 CourseKey is a student success platform purpose-built for vocational education programs.
-It's student-driven, mobilefirst approach improves the entire student lifecycle-helping more students get from day one to graduation day.
+It's student-driven, mobile-first approach improves the entire student lifecycle-helping more students get from day one to graduation day.
 CourseKey collects timely and accurate data from every learning environment, visualizes it into accessible dashboards, and automatically acts on it to intervene with at-risk students and celebrate student wins.
 Students input completed skills into the CourseKey student app.
 Depending on your program requirements, they can submit files including pictures, PDFs, and short videos alongside their skills.
 Instructors have a queue of skills that they can approve/reject with the touch of a button, or grade the skill depending on your program requirements.
 If skills need review by an external party like a site preceptor, you trigger competency evaluations after every skill, a set of skills, or a certain period of time.

 Transfer students are responsible to purchase the education kit at an additional cost from the tuition.
-The cost of the education kit is \$350.00.
+The cost of the education kit is \$901.70.

 - 1. Complete the required number of Program clock hours. - 2.
-Complete and submit all assigned skill practical assessments through CourseKey, to demonstrate completion of State requirements. - 3.
-Pass the School's final written and practical exams. - 4.
-Complete the required theory hours and pass all written theory exams.
+Complete and submit all practical skill assignments via skill tracker app, to demonstrate completion of practical skill requirements. - 3.
+Complete all assigned written and practical exams with a passing score.

-Upon meeting all requirements listed above for graduation, the Student will receive an official transcript.
+Upon meeting all requirements listed above for graduation, the Student will receive one (1) official transcript. free of charge.
 Students may also request an official current transcript from the School, at any time following graduation.

-Upon meeting all requirements listed above for graduation, having all monies owed to the school and/or a payment arrangement made with the School, the Student will receive a graduation/completion certificate.
+Upon meeting all requirements listed above for graduation, having all monies owed to the school and/or a payment arrangement made with the School, the Student will receive a certificate of completion.